gertie-sheshe/tip-mentoring-app/README.md

 1. Building a CRUD API.
 2. Test Driven Development.
 3. Databases.
-4. Consuming the API from the Front-End.
+4. Consuming the API.

 Technologies/Frameworks they will be familiar with are:

-1. ReactJS
+1. ReactJS.
-2. Redux
+2. Redux.
-3. Mongo
+3. Mongo.
-4. Supertest/Enzyme/Mocha/Expect
+4. Supertest/Enzyme/Mocha/Expect.
 5. ES6 JavaScript
 6. Webpack.